 You should definitely do your research before you book your photographer.
 If you want a certain type of aesthetic, make sure you scour the internet and wedding websites to see which photographer meets your vision.
 Our aesthetic represents modern and classic photojournalism.

 If you want to have photos that will still look beautiful and timeless, I’m your girl.
-It’s important to keep that in mind when you’re looking for a photographer.
+It’s important to remember that when you’re looking for a photographer.
 Trends with faux film emulation and moody photos come and go, but keeping photos looking natural with the right tones will always be in style.
 True to color, true to love!

-I’ve photographed weddings for over 15 years, which has allowed me to capture over 1000+ weddings of all sizes.
-It’s my full-time job and I am immensely devoted to this.
-Shooting weddings and capturing love is my biggest passion and it showcases in my work.
-You want to hire someone who has the experience and knowledge of shooting weddings because that way, they’ll always capture the images – without you having to worry about getting the “right shots.”
+I’ve photographed weddings for over 18 years, which has allowed me to capture over 1000+ weddings of all sizes.
+It’s my full-time job, and I am immensely devoted to this.
+Capturing weddings and love is my biggest passion, and it showcases my work.
+You want to hire someone with the experience and knowledge of shooting weddings because that way, they’ll always capture the images – without you having to worry about getting the “right shots.”
 We also do engagement photos and bridal showers too!

 3) Do you have insurance to cover my wedding?

-This is a vital question to add to your “10 Questions” list.
-I have full coverage insurance that covers the venue liability, our lighting, our equipment, our videography, and our photo booths too!
+This is vital to add to your “10 Questions” list.
+I have full coverage insurance covering the venue liability, lighting, equipment, videography, and photo booths too!

 4) What type of photo equipment do you and your team use?

 My team prides itself on using the best of the best.
-Full frame cameras are CRUCIAL for weddings.
-We use Sony and Canon Mark IV camera bodies with all native lenses.
-By using these, we want you to have the best quality images without grainy low light and super tack sharpness.
-I am also a Sony Alpha Pro so we have access to all the latest gear and technology and continuing education on the latest techniques.
+Full-frame cameras are CRUCIAL for weddings.
+We use Sony and Canon Mirrorless camera bodies with all native lenses.
+By using these, we want you to have the best quality images that are super sharp without grainy low-light blur.
+I am also a Sony Alpha Pro, so we have access to all the latest gear and technology and continuing education on the latest techniques.

 5) What type of clothing will you be wearing to my wedding?

 It’s important that the wedding photographer is dressed for the occasion and not as a guest.
-Thus, my team and I will come well-groomed, wearing all black head-to-toe.
-Men will wear suits for Black-Tie formal.
-We do not want to be a distraction to your wedding, and we always want to blend in while looking professional and polished.
+Thus, my team and I will come well-groomed, wearing all-black head-to-toe.
+We will also wear black-tie formal.
+We do not want to distract your wedding and always want to blend in while looking professional and polished.

-6) How long will it take for you and your team to edit and upload all the photos?
+6) How long will you and your team take to edit and upload all the photos?

-I always say less than 4 weeks with some sneak peeks beforehand.
+I always say less than four weeks with some sneak peeks beforehand.

 7) What happens if your photographer gets sick or ill?

 I will always have a backup photographer as I have a lot of colleagues and associates in the NYC Wedding Photography world.
-Everyone we work with is equally amazing whom we can always count on for help.
-Also, I have personally trained a couple of my partners so they know exactly what to do as the main shooter.
+Everyone we work with is equally amazing; we can always count on them for help.
+Also, I have personally trained a couple of my partners, so they know exactly what to do as the main shooter.

 8) What is your deposit policy?

-This is a very important question to add to your “10 Questions” list.
-50% is due when the contract is signed, and the remaining balance is due 30 days before the wedding day.
+This is important to add to your “10 Questions” list.
+A 50% retainer is due when the contract is signed, and the remaining balance is due 30 days before the wedding day.

-9) What if I need to cancel or the wedding is called off?
+9) What if I must cancel or the wedding is canceled?

 10) Who are your references?

 Lastly, make sure you ask your photographer for references or check for their verified testimonials.
-Once again, your big day is important and you have a lot of important people to see, with a lot of activities to do.
-Let the wedding photographer be your biggest support system, documenting all of those beautiful moments.
-Having a wedding photographer who can capture those moments is someone worth booking.
+Once again, your big day is important, and you have a lot of important people to see and many activities to do.
+Let the wedding photographer be your biggest support system, documenting all those beautiful moments.
+Having a wedding photographer who can capture those detailed moments is someone worth booking.

-There are many photographers out there now, so you want to make sure to choose someone who has personality.
-This person should be a seasoned photographer because your wedding is a once in a lifetime event.
-There is no room for mistakes, nor room for trial and error.
+Many photographers are out there now, so you want to choose someone with personality.
+This person should be a seasoned photographer because your wedding is a once-in-a-lifetime event.
+There is no room for mistakes nor room for trial and error.